Keto Backpacking: How to Eat Keto Smart

 Is Keto Backpacking Healthy?

 Scientists still have a lot of research to do when it comes to the keto diet.
 But one thing is for sure: many backpackers are trying it out.
-Our focus here at Backcountry Foodie is to support keto backpackers in staying fueled as safely as possible.
-So, we will go over potential problems that you might run into on the keto diet and how to avoid them.
-After reading about of top 3 keto diet tips, be sure to check out our Keto Hiking Performance post.
+Our focus here at Backcountry Foodie is to support keto backpackers to stay fueled safely.
+So, we will review potential problems you might run into on the keto diet and how to avoid them.
+After reading about the top 3 keto diet tips, check out our Keto Hiking Performance post.

 Curious about backpacking on the keto diet?
 Learn three dietitian approved tips on how to eat keto smart.
 Enjoy our favorite keto backpacking recipe while you're there!